galaxyproject/training-material/topics/data-science/tutorials/snakemake/tutorial.md

 This meant that if a file already existed on disk, Make and Snakemake would not re-run that step.
 Smart!
 But it *also* meant that if your `all` rule did not mention a file, or if any of the tasks that were required to make the final output didn't include or use the output of FastQC, then that file would not be created.

 So naturally when we request the final `bam` file, and none of the steps leading up to it need that FastQC output, of course it doesn't run.
 To fix that, we need to declare FastQC as one of our pipeline's outputs.
 Let's look at how to solve this.

-First you need to know the expand function:
+### expand

 You can use this function in inputs and outputs to help you list all expected files, without having to write out or hardcode that list of files.
 Here we define a `sorted_reads/{sample}.bam` and then this is repeated for every value of samples

-> ### {% icon code-in %} Snakemake
+> ### {% icon code-in %} Snakemake Code
 > ```
 > SAMPLES = ["a", "b", "c"]
 > expand("sorted_reads/{sample}.bam", sample=SAMPLES)
 > ```
 {: .code-in}
-> ### {% icon code-out %} Output
+> ### {% icon code-out %} Snakemake Output
 > ```
 > ["sorted_reads/a.bam", "sorted_reads/b.bam", "sorted_reads/c.bam"]
 > ```